United States of America

 The Secretary argues that Kimble did not exercise reasonable diligence in taking steps to discover violations of its work rules.
 In support of that argument, the Secretary refers several times in his post-hearing briefs to the IH’s cross-examination testimony that an unidentified Kimble employee had told her that “on a light day” at the landfill the employee would observe the decedent walking bags of litter to the face of the landfill four to five times.
 (Sec’y Br.
 4, 12, 16; Sec’y Reply Br.
 5).
 That cross-examination testimony was as follows:

 Q: ….
-You would agree that its not typical for [the decedent] to carry bags of garbage into the working face of the landfill?
+You would agree that it’s not typical for [the decedent] to carry bags of garbage into the working face of the landfill?

 A: I would not agree with that statement.